Can a ketogenic diet help kids with ADHD, autism and other neuropsychiatric conditions?

-Krissy shared dramatic footage, seen here, of Brandon’s exhausting tics prior to going on the ketogenic diet, and then a calm and tic-free Brandon doing a bible reading at their church after being on the ketogenic diet.
+Krissy shared dramatic footage, seen here, of Brandon’s exhausting tics prior to going on the ketogenic diet, and then a calm and tic-free Brandon doing a bible reading at their church after being on the diet.

-A huge relief to all of them is that Brandon’s distressing suicidal thoughts are gone, too.”We don’t have that issue anymore.
+A huge relief to all of them is that Brandon’s distressing suicidal thoughts are also gone.
+“We don’t have that issue anymore.
 I feel like the diet has been life-saving in so many ways.
-I feel like I have my son back.”Brandon is so committed to the diet now that even when his mom says he can have at special occasions a piece of wedding cake or another treat, he refuses.
+I feel like I have my son back.”Brandon is so committed to the diet now that even when his mom says he can have a piece of cake or another treat on special occasions, he refuses.
 “He knows how bad it makes him feel.”
-When they did try, as tests, introducing low-glycemic fruit (watermelon), gluten-free pasta and sugar-free ice cream back into his diet at various time, his tics, OCD and ADHD were back within a few hours.
-“When he had the sugar-free ice cream, Halo-Top, his tics just went crazy.
+When they did try introducing low-glycemic fruit, gluten-free pasta and sugar-free ice cream back into his diet at various times, his tics, OCD and ADHD were back within a few hours.
+“When he had the sugar-free ice cream from Halo-Top, his tics just went crazy.
 We are never going back to the standard American diet.
 We are keto for life.”

 Other parents respond

-“The conclusion of our story is that if any family is dealing with a child with ADHD, please, please, at least give a low-carb diet a trial.
-There is nothing to lose and if it benefits the child the family may avoid all the heartache we suffered,” says Peggy.
+“The conclusion of our story is that if any family is dealing with a child with ADHD, please, please at least give a low-carb diet a trial.
+There is nothing to lose, and if it benefits the child, the family may avoid all the heartache we suffered,” says Peggy.

-Research revealing multiple avenues of impact
+Research reveals multiple potential avenues of impact

 When it comes to epilepsy, the research is vast and ever-expanding.
-In fact, more than 1300 scientific articles have been published in medical journals over the last 90 years about epilepsy and the ketogenic diet.
-It is not yet exactly clear why it works for epilepsy, but it is now well established that it is an effective treatment for seizure control.“When scientists began to try to understand how the diet works to control seizures, they uncovered some mechanisms and findings that potentially make it relevant to other neurological diseases,” says Dr. Jong Rho, a world-leading pediatric neurologist, researcher, and expert in ketogenic therapies for pediatric neurologic conditions.
-Located in Calgary, Canada, Dr. Rho, and his research team, now have more than 115 different published medical articles — some basic laboratory research with animal models as well as clinical studies — that are investigating ketogenic mechanisms in epilepsy as well as in other childhood developmental issues, such as autism.
+It is still not yet exactly clear why it works for epilepsy, but it is now well established that it is an effective treatment for seizure control in many, although not all, cases.6 “When scientists began to try to understand how the diet works to control seizures, they uncovered some mechanisms and findings that potentially make it relevant to other neurological diseases,” says Dr. Jong Rho, a world-leading pediatric neurologist, researcher, and expert in ketogenic therapies for pediatric neurologic conditions.
+Located in Calgary, Canada, Dr. Rho, and his research team, now have more than 115 published medical articles — some basic laboratory research with animal models as well as clinical studies — investigating ketogenic mechanisms in epilepsy as well as in other childhood developmental issues, such as autism.

-“There are so many intersecting and potentially synergistic mechanisms that you can’t parse out just one target or one key element,” says Dr. Rho, whose 2018 paper in Neuropharmacology summarized the new findings that ketones may have multiple impacts.
-“It could be a combination of things working together to produce the beneficial effect.
+“There are so many intersecting and potentially synergistic mechanisms that you can’t parse out just one target or one key element,” says Dr. Rho, whose 2018 paper in Neuropharmacology summarized the new findings that ketones may have multiple impacts.15 “It could be a combination of things working together to produce the beneficial effect.
 But more and more we are showing in the laboratory and in clinical studies that we can render significant benefits just by changing the diet.
 It is really powerful.”

 Promising published case studies and clinical trials for autism

-- A 2017 report Metabolic Brain Disease described a clinical trial in Egypt in which 45 children, aged 3 to 8, with diagnosed autism spectrum disorder, were placed for six months on one of three diets: 15 on a ketogenic diet; 15 on a gluten-free casein-free (dairy free – GFCF) diet, and 15 on a well-balanced standard diet as a control.
-Children on both the ketogenic diet and the GFCF diet showed significant improvement in core features of the autism spectrum disorder, but those on the ketogenic diet had the greatest improvement in social functioning and cognitive abilities.
+- In a 2017 report described in the journal Metabolic Brain Disease, 45 children in Egypt with diagnosed autism spectrum disorder were randomly assigned to follow one of three diets for six months.
+15 followed a ketogenic diet, 15 followed a gluten-free, casein-free (GFCF) diet, and 15 followed a standard diet as a control.
+Children on both the ketogenic diet and the GFCF diet showed significant improvement in core features of the autism spectrum disorder, but those on the ketogenic diet had the greatest improvement in social and cognitive functioning.18